chrisjrob/chrisjrob.github.io/_posts/2015-10-09-lenovo-thinkpad-x1-carbon-gen-3.md

 Question](http://askubuntu.com/questions/599477/lenovo-x1-carbon-2015-3rd-gen-20-bs-trackpoint-clickpad-and-wifi)
 again and the issues raised therein:

-1. Wifi is disconnecting: I have not encountered this problem at all.
+ 1. Wi-Fi is disconnecting: I have not encountered this problem at all.
-2. Clickbuttons are not working at all: Resolved by returning to kernel 3.19.0-25.
+ 2. Click-buttons are not working at all: Resolved by returning to kernel 3.19.0-25.
  3. Vertical Scrolling (with trackpoint and middle button): Not tested as yet.
  4. Special Keys (like Brightness): these all work fine for me.
  5. Screen Characters scrambled on 14.10: not experienced in 14.04 as yet.
  6. Trackpoint Sensitivity: I think that was a by-product of the imps driver - which I have not needed to use.

 In short, at least for the 3.19.0-25 kernel, this is a fully functioning